 - not trying to collect your username and password before the date shown on the page

 - have accepted your offer to study at the University of Leeds on your admissions portal

 - If your loan is for postgraduate study, youll need to set up an instalment plan to pay your tuition fees before you will be able to register.
-Visit the student ID card page for information about the card.

 If you need help during the online registration process, click on HELP in the top right hand corner of the screen.

 - For further help and advice on the registration process you can contact our Registration Helpline.
 Email email@example.com or telephone 0800 9150402 (within UK) or +44 113 343 7000 (outside UK).

 - Fees: UGfees@leeds.ac.uk or PGfees@leeds.ac.uk or 0113 343 6700

 - Funding (UK students): firstname.lastname@example.org or 0113 343 2007

 - Academic verification documents: please contact your school (subject department)

 - International students can visit the International Student Information Point from 13-28 September 2018 (including weekends) in the Michael Sadler building.
 Outside these times, visit the International Student Office.